distbit0/distbit.xyz/_posts/2026-02-03-actually-impact-futures.md

 ## The capital-efficiency limitation

-Whichever index is used, the hedging implementation still requires outcome-conditional impact claims.
-The two outcome claims within one event are mutually exclusive and can share collateral, but a fully collateralised design must reserve the specified maximum liability for each separate event.
-The inefficiency is therefore not duplicated collateral between the two outcomes of one event, but rather the inability to reuse that collateral across separate events, including events with low probability.
-A self-contained beta index removes the additional requirement for liquid conditional-asset source markets; it does not remove the collateral requirement of the outcome-conditional impact claims themselves.
-A conditional-market-derived index bears both requirements.
+Regardless of its index, a hedge still uses outcome-conditional impact claims.
+Under full collateralisation, the two claims for one event can share collateral, but that collateral cannot back claims for other events.
+A self-contained beta index removes the need for liquid conditional-asset source markets, not this collateral requirement.

-Examples of low-probability outcomes with large potential asset-price spreads include a stablecoin depeg of a specified severity, an exchange insolvency determination, a critical protocol exploit, or a particular judgment in litigation affecting a token.
-These are valuable impact-hedging candidates precisely because an unlikely outcome could materially change the holder's wealth.
-Yet one dollar of maximum payout conditional on an outcome priced at five cents still locks one dollar of collateral.

-Across many markets, much of this collateral can remain idle.
-Ten separate one-dollar conditional impact positions across ten questions require ten dollars of collateral even if they use low-probability outcomes and few are expected to be realised.
-This makes a portfolio of low-probability conditional impact markets expensive to supply.
+This is especially costly for rare events with large potential impact, such as a stablecoin depeg, protocol exploit, or material court judgment.
+A claim with one dollar of maximum payout still locks one dollar when its outcome trades at five cents; ten such markets lock ten dollars even though few are expected to pay.

 ## Portfolio-insured collateral for low-probability outcomes